 Having established that bacteria evolved CRISPR resistance and phage evolved increased infectivity over time in the replicate experiments where they coexisted, we next wanted to examine if they coevolved (i.e. whether bacteria evolve resistance against evolving phage, and vice versa), and if so, what type of dynamics was associated with this coevolution.
 A classical phenotypic assay to probe this question are time shift assays (refs Hall, Gandon, …), where one specifically measures the resistance of bacteria against phage from the past, present or future and vice versa, the infectivity of phage against bacteria from the past, present and future.
-Describe analysis + outcome; also describe difference between ARD and FSD and the analysis that shows contribution FSD (Figure 5).
-Collectively, these data therefore demonstrate that S. thermophilus DGCC7710 and phage D2972 coevolved under these experimental conditions, and that the dynamics of their coevolution predominantly follows an arms race.
+Because individual genotypes may differ in their response to time-shift challenges, generalized linear mixed models (GLMMs) with host or phage genotype as a random effect and phage or host background (see Table 1) as a fixed effect were used to analyse time-shift data.
+Models of infectivity showed that phage were most infective to hosts from their past, less infective to contemporaneous hosts, and least infective to hosts from their future (Figure 5A) (2(4,10044)=5.35, p<0.0001)..Turning to host resistance, hosts were overall most resistant to phage from their past, less resistant to contemporaneous phage, and least resistant to future phage (Figure 5B)(2(4,10044)=16.82, p<0.0001), with similarly identical responses among host genotypes.

+While infectivity declined overall from past to future hosts, splitting apart the data by timepoint revealed more subtle differences (Figures 5C-D & Table 2).
+Notably, phage from 1 and 9 dpi were most infective to contemporaneous hosts, and hosts from 9 dpi were most resistant to contemporaneous phage.
+Given that these patterns may be consistent with a fluctuating selection dynamic (FSD), we formally tested for the relative importance of arms race versus fluctuating selection in our experiment following Hall et al. (2011) by estimating the strength of the genotype X environment (GxE) effect on infectivity and resistance (see Methods & Materials).
+Stronger GxE effects are consistent with stronger fluctuating selection.
+This analysis showed that variation among genotypes, while variable, was also weak, consistent with a limited GxE effect (Supplementary Figure ?).
+The strength of the GxE effect did not change significantly with respect to timepoint for either phage infectivity (2(2,24)=1.93, p=0.38) or host resistance (2(2,24)=1.46, p=0.48).
+Further, host or phage background in our overall model of time-shift data explained 99.5% of the total variance (Conditional R2 = 0.377…, marginal R2 = 0.375…), suggesting that genotypes were almost identical in their response to time-shift challenges.
+Collectively, these data demonstrate that S. thermophilus DGCC7710 and phage D2972 coevolved under these experimental conditions, and that the dynamics of their coevolution predominantly follows an arms race.

 Finally, we wanted to test the hypothesis that the patterns of infectivity evolution in these experiments are caused by the acquisition of point mutations in the target sequences.
 Such mutations have been observed in a previous co-culture experiment (Paez-Espino MBio), and provides a known mechanism for phage to overcome CRISPR resistance (Deveau JBac).
 We therefore PCR amplified … protospacer sequences, followed by Sanger sequencing.
 This showed that …% of infectivity patterns could be explained by point mutations (Figure X), suggesting this is the dominant if not exclusive mechanism of CRISPR-phage coevolution in this system.